-The CSA was signed into law by President Richard Nixon on October 27, 1970.
-The Controlled Substances Act was passed by the 91st United States Congress, as Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970.
+The CSA was signed into law by President Richard Nixon on Oct.
+27, 1970.
+The Controlled Substances Act of 1970 was passed by the 91st United States Congress, as Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970.

 Who decides which drugs are included in the Controlled Substances Act?